ajschumacher/ajschumacher.github.io/20211109-come_work_at_meta/index.md

 1. Your full name
 2. Your email address
 3. Exactly one of:
-    * Your resume in PDF format
+    * Your resume in PDF format, or
-    * A link to your LinkedIn profile
+    * A link to your LinkedIn profile, or
     * Tell me to put in your email address and you'll be prompted to provide information yourself.
 (I've never tried this.)
 4. One to three job links from the [official jobs site][]